Friday, December 30, 2016

 The CryptO'pinion?

-Zool is great but far from perfect mostly thanks to frustrating mechanics that can ultimately spoil what would have been a cracking game.
-For example, don't expect to whizz great distances like that spiky hedgehog because Zool's levels are oddly designed to contradict his spritely Ninja abilities.
-There are far too many deadly objects, many off-screen, and the enemies are constantly respawning which is annoying...
+Zool is a great platformer and tons of speedy fun.
+But it's far from perfect mostly thanks to frustrating mechanics that can ultimately spoil what would have been a cracking game.
+For example, don't expect to whizz great distances like that spiky hedgehog because Zool's levels are designed to contradict his spritely Ninja abilities.
+There are far too many deadly objects, many off-screen, and the enemies are constantly respawning which is annoying.
 Arghh, less is more!!

 However, ignoring the negatives, I admit to enjoying Zool.
 It's fast, crazy and it is stuffed with an insane personality.
 This is a great platformer - especially when played using the Atari STe.
 Now, gimme some Chupa Chups!!

-8BitChip always has the best download for those with a hard drive/Ultrasatan.
+8BitChip has the download for those with a hard drive/Ultrasatan.

-For those stuck with floppy disks, then Old Games Finder will ease your pain!
+For those stuck with floppy disks, then Atarilegend will ease your pain!

-AtariMania not only feature Zool in their ST database website but also have the manual and code wheel!
+AtariMania features Zool in their ST database plus the manual & code wheel.

 To cheat type in PANDA on the menu and you will see a flicker.
 During a game press: